Luka-pp/Milestone-Projet-4/Testing.md

 7. AWS Amazon Web Services

     - All the static and media files are being hosted on AWS using their S3 free tier service.
+8. Sorting

+    - Sorting of all the products was manually tested and all the sorting works as intended

 ### Bugs, Errors, Issues and fixes